ReML-AI/UCCIX/README.md

 ```

-Additionally, you can also set `use_peft=True` to train with parameter efficient fine-tuning techniques, such as LoRA, (IA)^3, etc.
+Additionally, you can also set `use_peft=True` to train with parameter efficient fine-tuning techniques, such as LoRA, (IA)^3, etc. (used in preliminary experiments).

 ## Evaluation
 We adopt the [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) framework by EleutherAI for evaluating models on Irish language tasks.